openresearchlabs/openresearchlabs.github.io/content/recruit.md

 Applications for assistant/MSc/PhD/Postdoc positions from outstanding students are welcome.

-[Contact](../contact) us to discuss the opportunities in more details.
+[Contact](../contact) us to discuss the opportunities in more detail.